 Revenue.
-Revenue increased \$29.0 million, or 17.6%, to \$194.1 million for the three months ended August 31, 2007 from \$165.1 million for the three months ended August 31, 2006.
+Revenue increased \$23.8 million, or 13.0%, to \$206.6 million for the three months ended November 30, 2007 from \$182.8 million for the three months ended November 30, 2006.
 The continued expansion of our scope of services and improved overall demand for our services resulted in more billable hours for our associates and an improvement in our average bill rate per hour, which triggered the increase in revenue.
 We believe our business expanded due in part to increasing market awareness of our ability to provide services.
-All service lines experienced growth in the first quarter of fiscal 2008 compared to fiscal 2007's first quarter (except for the RAS service line).
-We believe one of the reasons for the increase in these types of engagements is that existing clients who had engaged us to provide services during their initial phase of compliance with Sarbanes began to engage us for new projects.
-Though we believe we have improved the awareness of our service offerings with clients and prospective clients in part because of assistance we have provided during the initial years of compliance with Sarbanes, there can be no assurance that there will be continuing demand for Sarbanes or related internal accounting control services
+All service lines experienced growth in the second quarter of fiscal 2008 compared to fiscal 2007's second quarter (except for the RAS service line).
+We believe one of the reasons for the increase is that existing clients who had engaged us to provide services during their initial phase of compliance with Sarbanes began to engage us for new projects.
+Although we believe we have improved the awareness of our service offerings with clients and prospective clients in part because of assistance we have provided during the initial years of compliance with Sarbanes, there can be no assurance that there will be continuing demand for Sarbanes or related internal accounting control services or that our provision of such services will increase demand from our existing clients for our other service lines.

-Average bill rates improved by 6.2% compared to the prior year average bill rate.
-The increase in revenue was also driven by the increase in the number of associates on assignment from 2,883 at the end of the first quarter of fiscal 2007 to 3,206 at the end of the first quarter of fiscal 2008.
-We operated 87 and 81 offices in the first three months of fiscal 2008 and fiscal 2007, respectively.
-Our clients do not sign long-term contracts with us.
-Therefore, our future revenue or operating results cannot be reliably predicted from previous quarters or from extrapolation of past results.
+Average bill rates for the three months ended November 30, 2007 improved by 7.1% from the same period in the prior year.
+The increase in revenue was also driven by the increase in the number of associates on assignment from 3,195 at the end of the second quarter of fiscal 2007 to 3,319 at the end of the second quarter of fiscal 2008.
+We operated 87 and 82 offices during the second quarters of fiscal 2008 and fiscal 2007, respectively.

-Revenue for the United States ("U.S.") offices improved 13.7% or \$17.6 million from \$128.2 million for the three months ended August 31, 2006 to \$145.8 million for the three months ended August 31, 2007.
-Revenue for the Dutch practice improved 5.1% or \$800,000, from \$15.7 million for the three months ended August 31, 2006 to \$16.5 million for the three months ended August 31, 2007.
-The other international offices' revenue grew 50.0% or \$10.6 million, from \$21.2 million for the three months ended August 31, 2006 to \$31.8 million for the three months ended August 31, 2007.
-Revenue growth in the international practices was approximately \$2.5 million more in the first quarter of fiscal 2008 compared to fiscal 2007's first quarter than would have been the case using local currencies, due to the weakening of the U.S. dollar against international currencies.
+Revenue for the United States ("U.S.") offices improved 8.6% or \$12.0 million from \$139.0 million for the three months ended November 30, 2006 to \$151.0 million for the three months ended November 30, 2007.
+Revenue for the Dutch practice improved 5.4% or \$1.0 million, from \$18.4 million for the three months ended November 30, 2006 to \$19.4 million for the three months ended November 30, 2007.
+The other international offices' revenue grew 42.0% or \$10.7 million, from \$25.5 million for the three months ended November 30, 2007.
+On a constant currency basis, international revenues would have been lower by about \$4.9 million in the second quarter of fiscal 2008 using the comparable fiscal 2007 second quarter conversion rates.